ACTIVISM

 Everything about Matrix started small.
 We were a grassroots, community-based magazine, written by a handful of local women-identified people and published in a small community printshop with a circulation of less than two hundred.
 But we quickly realized that we were part of something much larger, and that our work to create and publish it each month followed a powerful tradition of lesbian activism via the printed word.

 It would be many years later, aided by the advent of the internet and sources like Wikipedia that we learned about the evolution of lesbian publications.
 The first documented lesbian magazine in the US was, Vice Versa founded in 1947 in Los Angeles by Eydthe Eyde under the pen name “Lisa Ben,” an anagram of the word lesbian.
-Eyde’s publication produced a total of nine editions with only a couple dozen copies each that were widely shared and read.
-Vise Versa was followed in 1956 by The Ladder, a lesbian periodical that was launched by the Daughters of Bilitis.
+Eyde’s publication produced a total of nine issues with only a couple dozen copies each that were widely shared and read.
+Vice Versa was followed in 1956 by The Ladder, a lesbian periodical that was launched by the Daughters of Bilitis.
 In 1970, a group in Washington DC founded, off our backs.
-In 1972, Ms. magazine brought feminist issues to the mainstream.
+In 1972, Ms. magazine brought feminist issues to the mainstream and included articles about lesbians from the beginning.
 Together, all of these publications helped to map out the second wave of feminism, and for us, the first visible wave of lesbian feminism.

 While Matrix was primarily distributed in the Olympia area, we had some readers who lived elsewhere.
 We also mailed free copies to prisoners upon request.
 And each month we did a magazine exchange with women’s publications in many other communities.
 We essentially “met” our peers through this exchange, people we never actually saw in person but had passionate arguments with.
-These other magazines played a similar role in their respective women’s communities across the nation.
-They too explored national issues from a local perspective: homophobia, sexism, classism, racism.
+These other magazines played a similar role in their respective women’s communities across the nation; they also explored national issues from a local perspective, including homophobia, sexism, classism, racism.
 In addition to off our backs in DC, there was Out and About in Seattle (1976 – 1986) and Big Mama Rag in Denver (1973 – 1984) among others.
 They all identified loosely as women’s magazines, while some more specifically as lesbian or feminist.

 However, Matrix was unique in that we also tackled issues relevant within the broader left.
 As our tagline suggested, we examined those issues from a feminist lesbian perspective: US military interventions in Central America, Native American resistance, prison abolition, and other struggles of survival that we saw as linked to our own.